resiliencetheatre/rpi-extree/README.md

-# External buildroot tree's for RaspberryPi
+# External Buildroot Trees for Raspberry Pi

-Unifying buildroot external trees for different hardware models and images.
+This project aims to unify external Buildroot trees for various Raspberry Pi hardware models and images.
+It is a work in progress designed to streamline the build environment across Edgemap and other related projects.

+By consolidating configurations into a single, flexible environment, users can easily select the desired hardware targets and components for their builds.
+This approach leverages the official Raspberry Pi Foundation Linux kernel, ensuring compatibility and access to the latest kernel updates.

 ## Front-Deployed Development